Qabel/qabel.github.io/Qabel-Client-Configuration.md

  when the machine is using mobile connection.
 This parameter is only for mobile connection
  * drop_last_update : when the core asked the last time messages from the drop servers.
 It save the time stamp string as received from the Drop Message
+ * modules : Each module shall save there local configuration in this area.
+The key of JSON Object have to be the name of the module.
+The core provides getter and setter method.

 Summary